How to find a puppy or find a dog. How to choose a dog

 Where do you start?
 Have you and your family never owned a dog, but you have decided that you would love to have one?
 Or your children are pestering you for a dog and they absolutely adore a particular breed, but you are not sure if it is the right one for you?
 Or you think want to get a dog but aren’t sure about going through the ‘whole puppy thing’?
 Don’t worry, I can help you!

-“Penny helps first time dog owners get the right dog for them, saving a lot of stress and potential heart-break later on, should that dog not be right for them.”
+First time dog owners who spend time considering the right dog for them, save a lot of stress and potential heart-break later on.

 What are the steps to getting a dog?